TL;DR

 Once objectives, roles, and metrics are defined, companies must select the right structure for payouts.
 Flat-rate bonuses work well for task completion or compliance-related achievements.
 Percentage-based incentives align directly with revenue-generating activities.

-Tiered structures are ideal when the organization wants to encourage employees to exceed expectations by offering progressively higher rewards for surpassing thresholds.
+Tiered structures suit teams you want to push past expectations, with higher rewards for each threshold crossed.
 The chosen structure should reflect the nature of the work and the level of control employees have over outcomes.

 Misalignment such as giving a revenue-based incentive to a role without direct revenue influence can undermine trust in the plan.